Lotfi-66/Lotfi-66/README.md

 </p>

 <p align="center">
-Last update on Wed Apr 30 2025
+Last update on Thu May 01 2025
 </p>

 <p align="center">
-246 days before new years
+245 days before new years
 </p>

 <p align="center">
-🤖 This README.md is updated with anger 😠, by Lot-Bot 🤖
+🤖 This README.md is updated with sadness 😢, by Lot-Bot 🤖
 </p>